 Learning can happen outside the Class

 This will make your life down the line much simpler.

-These are the things I wish I had had someone telling me to stand up more, ask questions, take a stand and learn from the results of those actions.
+I wish I had had someone telling me to stand up more, ask questions, take a stand and learn from the results of those actions.

 How would I teach this to my younger self?